Battle of Heartbreak Ridge: Aftermath

 There were many points of similarity between the Heartbreak Ridge struggle and its immediate predecessor, Bloody Ridge.
-In both cases the North Koreans had organized strong defensive positions in depth and had had the advantage of defiladed routes to bring in logistical support and reinforcements.
+In both cases, the North Koreans had organized strong defensive positions in depth and had had the advantage of defiladed routes to bring in logistical support and reinforcements.
 The UN forces had to advance over exposed routes which the KPA artillery and mortar fire covered very effectively.
 The 2nd Division advance was extremely hazardous and slow as long as the KPA were allowed to concentrate their fire on relatively few targets.
 In both attacks, KPA capabilities and will to resist had been underestimated.
 Each had been planned as a small-scale advance to straighten out a front-line sag and each had suffered from a lack of adequate reserves to reinforce and consolidate the objectives after they were won.
 After the KPA counterattacked the Eighth Army forces, the latter had been compelled to withdraw.
-At Heartbreak the Corps commander, General Byers, had not permitted the 2nd Division to use the 38th Infantry Regiment until Operation Touchdown, although it was apparent long before then that the 23rd Infantry Regiment would not be able to take the ridge as long as the KPA could focus his attention upon Colonel Adams' units.
-The 38th had remained the divisional reserve until October despite the need for its services.
-At the command level the 2nd Division had had a change in leadership during the two operations.
-General de Shazo had taken over the division while the Bloody Ridge fight was still in progress and he in turn had been succeeded by Young after the Heartbreak battle was well under way.
+At Heartbreak, the Corps commander, Byers, had not permitted the 2nd Division to use the 38th Infantry Regiment until Operation Touchdown, although it was apparent long before then that the 23rd Infantry Regiment would not be able to take the ridge as long as the KPA could focus its attention upon Adams' units.
+The 38th had remained the divisional reserve until October, despite the need for its services.
+At the command level, the 2nd Division had had a change in leadership during the two operations.
+De Shazo had taken over the division while the Bloody Ridge fight was still in progress and he in turn had been succeeded by Young after the Heartbreak battle was well under way.
 Each had brought the operation he had inherited to a successful conclusion, but only after a considerable expansion of the original battle plan.
 Final attainment of the objective had occurred when the pressure upon the KPA had been applied at several points rather than one.
-Then, unable to funnel in replacements to all the threatened positions or to concentrate his artillery and mortar fire within a small area, the KPA had reluctantly withdrawn to their next defense line.
-Frequently, despite the artillery, tank, and air support given to the UN soldiers, the KPA would leave only after they had been flushed from their bunkers by infantry weapons.
+Then, unable to funnel in replacements to all the threatened positions or to concentrate its artillery and mortar fire within a small area, the KPA had reluctantly withdrawn to their next defense line.
+Frequently, despite the artillery, tank, and air support given to the UN soldiers, the KPA would retreat only after they had been flushed from their bunkers by infantry.
 The KPA at Bloody and Heartbreak Ridges had fought with determination and courage throughout the battles until attrition and superior strength had forced them to yield ground.